National Nutrition Month® 2025: Tips for Athletes

 With busy practice, strength training, and school schedules it is important for athletes to plan meals and snacks in advance to help them meet their sports nutrition needs.

-When considering meal prep, remember you can start small and focus on a single meal or snack to prepare in advance.
+When considering meal prep, remember you can start small and focus on a single meal or snack to ingredient prep in advance.

 Easy meal prep tasks may include: